 - Original detailed receipts or other acceptable documentation for all expenses submitted on the Expense Receipts page(s) of the Expense Report

-- An Expense Policy Exception Request if any expense submitted for reimbursement is not in accordance with University policy
+- If any expense submitted for reimbursement is not in accordance with University policy, an Expense Policy Exception Request

 - An employee check to Northwestern University for a refund of any unspent portion of a non-corporate card advance

-- All required signatures and approvals including ASRSP approval for sponsored project expenses
+- All required signatures and approvals, including Accounting Services for Research and Sponsored Programs (ASRSP) approval for sponsored project expenses

 Reimbursement will be made via the employee's normal payroll payment method, either direct deposit to the employee's primary payroll bank account or by check.
 For special situations, an employee may contact Accounts Payable to request a check rather than a direct deposit reimbursement.

 It is the policy of Northwestern University to reimburse individuals who are not University faculty or staff, but who have incurred expenses for University-approved, business-related expenses, including transportation, lodging, and other travel or non-travel costs.

 - prospective faculty or staff